werf/werf/docs/pages/reference/deploy/watch_kubernetes_resources.md

 The procedure is ended when resource readiness condition is reached.

-This is **default behaviour** for any Deployment found in chart.
+This is **default behavior** for any Deployment found in the chart.
 To turn it off for specific deployment add special annotation `"dapp/watch": "false"` in the resource template.
 For example:

 ```yaml
 ...